maymplin/100-days-of-code/log.md

 ### Day 72: April 21, 2022
 **Today's Progress**:
 - Continued Day 43 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.

+### Day 73: April 22, 2022
+**Today's Progress**:
+- Continued Day 43 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.